Food as medicine

 Inflammation

-Frequently raised blood glucose is highly inflammatory; and that is nearly half of all adults on the so-called "industrial diet" that most people eat.
+Frequently raised blood glucose is highly inflammatory; and that is nearly half of all adults on the so-called "industrial diet" which most people eat.
 The chronic degenerative diseases associated with insulin resistance account for more deaths than viruses and bacteria.

 We belong to the Order of Hippocrates; we use food as medicine.